CarlosPettersen/crypto-tracker/README.md

 - `watchlist.json`: Your tracked coins
 - `portfolio.json`: Your holdings
 - `price_history.json`: Historical price data for analysis

+All data is automatically validated and cleaned to prevent corruption issues.

 ## Technical Analysis Indicators